ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 <li><code> ! </code></li>
 <li> Enter </li>

-There were no spaces in there either.
+There were no spaces in there either and you get no visual feedback until you are finished, so you don't know if it is working or not until you press Enter and hope for the best.
 To summarize those instructions again a different way,

 Hit escape